 Founded in 2009, the award includes a presentation of the winning production in the following season of The Cultch’s performance series, as well as rehearsal time in The Cultch’s Vancity Culture Lab.
 The award has been a huge success in providing opportunities for artists to develop their existing work, while providing the community a chance to experience what these performers have to offer.

-Multiple Organism is a genre and gender-bending surrealist comedy for adults (18+) about having a body and how our body is seen by others.
+2017 Winner: Multiple Organism Mind of a Snail (Vancouver) A genre and gender-bending surrealist comedy for adults (18+) about having a body and how our body is seen by others.
 Expect bizarre and hilarious nudity using the body as a projection surface, plus colourful shadow puppetry projections, and an original musical soundtrack.